 Some contend that at the heart of safe communities are strong partnerships between community members and the police that are founded on trust.
 From this partnership, community safety is co-produced.
-We have invited Dr. Tracie Keesee, Senior Vice President of Justice Initiatives and Co-Founder of the Center For Policing Equity (CPE), to explain what conditions are needed to allow for such partnerships to develop and co-production of safety to emerge, to the benefit of all communities, including those that have historically been marginalized.
+We invited Dr. Tracie Keesee, Senior Vice President of Justice Initiatives and Co-Founder of the Center For Policing Equity (CPE), to explain what conditions are needed to allow for such partnerships to develop and co-production of safety to emerge, to the benefit of all communities, including those that have historically been marginalized.

 Tracie Keesee is the Senior Vice President of Justice Initiatives and Co-Founder of the Center For Policing Equity (CPE).
 This critical position expands upon the core mission of CPE, “justice through science.”
 She oversees all law enforcement relationships and program implementation.
 Additionally, she works closely with communities to ensure their representation and participation in the co-production of public safety.
 Prior to her return to CPE she served as the first ever, Deputy Commissioner of Equity and Inclusion for NYPD.
 As the Deputy Commissioner of Equity and Inclusion, Dr. Keesee was responsible for overall organizational development and implementation of the NYPD’s Equity and Inclusion strategic framework.
 She also served as an advisor to the Police Commissioner on the implementation of accountability systems that monitor training, recruitment, employee opportunities, and complaints in order to help increase the organization’s ability to attract and retain an inclusive and diverse workforce.